 Afterward, we had a reservation to visit the Elyse Winery.
 It’s a small winery near my brother’s house.
 Sometimes small family-run wineries are more fun and that was true of Elyse.
 We had our own table out on the patio and personal service from one of the family members.

 My brother’s family had scheduled a photo shoot for their Christmas card at my sister-in-law’s Aunt’s house in the center of the valley, so we came along to check out the scenery.

 Click on images to view full-size

 At dusk, we drove through the Silverado Trail to see some of the fire damage.
 We drove into an affluent neighborhood and could see how randomly the flames destroyed some houses and left others next to it still standing.
 No one is immune from disaster and we were all thankful our family members were safe and sound.

 My sister-in-law is a dentist in Sonoma and many of her patients lost their homes.
 Santa Rosa took the worst of the destruction with entire neighborhoods wiped out.
 Let’s hope after all the hurricanes, fires, volcanos, shootings, and riots, that next year will be disaster-free.
 We can only hope.

 Are you planning a Trip to Napa

 Find a hotel near Napa

-- Expedia – Find the most affordable flight to Napa Valley on a search engine you can trust.
+- Hotwire – Find the most affordable flight to Napa Valley on an awesome search engine

 - Hertz offers car rentals that are affordable and trust-worthy.